divyesh1354/laravel-test-greendoors/README.md

 ## Test Laravel Controller REST APIs

-I also implemented test cases for this assignments.
+I also implemented test cases for this assignment.
 I have used PHPUnit for unit/feature testing.

-To run laravel tests, use this command:
+To run Laravel tests, use this command:

 ```
 ./vendor/bin/phpunit